The evolving landscape for Real World Evidence in Poland: physicians' perspective

 When asked about the most desirable RWE data, the vast majority of respondents – over 90% – declared they were particularly interested in information about safety and comparative effectiveness of therapies.
 This clearly indicates that – from the perspective of medical practitioners – system-based registers collecting real world data should be primarily a source of information about therapeutic safety and effectiveness, complementary to the results of controlled clinical trials and observational studies.

-In everyday medical practice, doctors were found to be very much in demand for comparative data about the safety and effectiveness of various therapies (new drug vs. new drug, instead of new drug vs. old standard).
+The vast majority of respondents were not satisfied with the level of access to real world treatment outcomes.
+In everyday medical practice, doctors were found to be very much in demand for comparative data about the safety and effectiveness of various therapies (new drug vs. new drug, instead of new drug vs. old standard). |

 The respondents almost unanimously considered effectiveness and safety of therapy as two most important aspects of RWE.
 Still, respondents from various fields of specialisation had divergent preferences for other types of RWE.
 Diabetologists declared high interest in data about treatment and prescription patterns (87% responses), haematologists preferred quality life data (87%), oncologists opted for patient compliance data (79%), infectious disease specialists were interested in indirect costs of treatment (68%), and psychiatrists demanded more information about direct costs of treatment (69%).